mrijke/blog/src/pages/redux-saga-upload-progress/index.md

 * Once an event has been emitted, we deconstruct it into its three possible values, `progress`, `result` or `error`.
 In case of `progress`, we dispatch an action that will update our progress.
 And in case of `result` or `error`, we dispatch their respective actions.
 * Whenever the request is done (i.e. either `result` or `error` has been emitted through the channel), the special `END` symbol is emitted.
 This causes the saga to break from the `while (true)` loop, and land in the `finally` block of the `try`.
 Here we could do additional post-processing if we wanted - but for now that is not required.

 This looks pretty good - but what if you have multiple endpoints that need to have this behavior?
 Can we make it more DRY?
-Stay tuned for the next post to find out!
+What about writing unittests for this?
+Stay tuned for the next posts to find out!

 ### Reading list